nigelhorne/App-Test-Generator/README.md

 This module implements the logic behind [fuzz-harness-generator](https://metacpan.org/pod/fuzz-harness-generator).
-It parses configuration files (fuzz and/or corpus YAML), and produces a ready-to-run `.t` test script using [Test::Most](https://metacpan.org/pod/Test%3A%3AMost).
+It parses configuration files (fuzz and/or corpus YAML), and produces a ready-to-run `.t` test script to run through `prove`.

-It reads configuration files in any format
+It reads configuration files in any format, and optional YAML corpus files.
+All of the examples in this documenation are in `YAML` format, other formats may not work as they aren't so heavily tested.
-(including Perl `.conf` with `our` variables, though this format will be deprecated in a future release) and optional YAML corpus files, and generates a [Test::Most](https://metacpan.org/pod/Test%3A%3AMost)-based fuzzing harness combining:
+It then generates a [Test::Most](https://metacpan.org/pod/Test%3A%3AMost)-based fuzzing harness combining:

 - Randomized fuzzing of inputs (with edge cases)
 - Optional static corpus tests from Perl `%cases` or YAML file (`yaml_cases` key)